nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">💡 **Tip**:

-To delete all students with the `oneYearMembership` tag, simply use `filtertag t/oneYearMembership` followed by `delete all`
+To delete all students with the `oneYearMembership` tag, simply use `filtertag oneYearMembership` followed by `delete all`
  </div>

 **Examples**: